New York City Artist Corps

 On June 7, 2021, the Department of Cultural Affairs announced new details of how City Artist Corps would support artists in their work.
 Through a number of program partners, City Artist Corps will provide thousands of grants to support artist projects in all disciplines across all five boroughs of New York City:

 - City Artist Corps Grants will support NYC-based working artists who have been disproportionately impacted by COVID-19.
-With New York Foundation for the Arts (NYFA) as lead partner working with more than a dozen re-grant and art services organizations, the program will distribute one-time $5,000 grants to more than 3,000 artists to help them sustain their practice and engage the public across New York City's five boroughs this summer and fall, beginning in July.
+With New York Foundation for the Arts (NYFA) as lead partner working with more than a dozen re-grant and art services organizations, the program will distributed one-time $5,000 grants to more than 3,000 artists to help them sustain their practice and engage the public across New York City's five boroughs this summer and fall, beginning in July.
 Artists working in any discipline are eligible to apply.
 Applications for the first cycle of funding open Tuesday, June 8; applications for additional cycles will come online later this summer.
-More information is available on NYFA’s website.
+For more information, visit NYFA’s website.

 - NeON Arts, a program of the NYC Department of Probation in partnership with Carnegie Hall’s Weill Music Institute, offers young people in New York City the chance to explore the arts through workshops in a variety of artistic disciplines.
 This summer, thanks in part to City Artist Corps, NeON Arts will recruit more than 300 young people ages 18–24 to Beautify NYC, collaborative arts programs for young people that transform public spaces into artistic spaces.
 Learn more about NeON Arts.

-- Summer Rising Mural and Performing Arts Partnerships: the Department of Education, in partnership with local school leadership, will work with more than 400 artists at over 200 schools to engage Summer Rising students in collaborative mural making and performing arts activities that enrich summer programming.
-Learn more about Summer Rising.
+- NYC Department of Education Mural and Performing Arts Partnerships: the Department of Education, in partnership with local school leadership, has worked with more than 400 artists at over 200 schools to engage Summer Rising students in collaborative mural making and performing arts activities that enrich summer programming.

 Questions about each program should be directed to the relevant managing partner.
 Questions about the overall City Artist Corps program can be directed to firstname.lastname@example.org.